Charles Warren Callister: Career

 Upon returning from the war, Callister, his wife Mary Frances, and their two sons moved to Northern California where he and his former Texas classmate Jack Hillmer (1918-2007) established the architectural practice Hillmer-Callister in San Francisco.
 Their first project was the Hall House in Kentfield (1947) considered to be the first residential application of post-tensioned concrete slab technology in the United States.
-Callister and Hillmer were both active in Telesis, an organization of architects, landscape architect's, urban planners and designers who played a significant role in the beginnings of the environmental planning and design movement in the San Francisco Bay Area.
+Callister and Hillmer were both active in Telesis, an organization of architects, landscape architects, urban planners and designers who played a significant role in the beginnings of the environmental planning and design movement in the San Francisco Bay Area.

 Callister went on to establish the firm of Callister, Payne & Rosse in Tiburon, CA in 1950, which would later expand to include an east coast office in Amherst, Massachusetts during the 1960s.
 John Payne and Martin Rosse worked with Callister designing residences, churches, and communities for which they received many awards including the National Lumberman’s 1965 Wood Structure Design Award.
 Callister had many design partners over the years, including Jim Bischoff, David Gately, and Michael Heckmann.

 Callister is well known for incorporating high-level design into large developments and new communities.
 Rossmoor (1964), a retirement community in Walnut Creek, CA, gained the firm national attention.
 His numerous sub-division developments for client Otto Paparazzo show a unique understanding of community planning and residential needs.
 His recognized designs include the Christian Science churches in Belvedere (1953) and Mill Valley (1955), California; the Mills College Chapel (1968) in Oakland; and the UC Santa Cruz Field House (1955).
 Though he did not receive his architect’s license until 1988, Callister’s design process focused on “creating together appropriate designs that belong to the natural environment and that are rooted in the nature of the clients.”